Intercellular adhesion molecule

 General informationThis section has been translated automatically.

-ICAM-1(CD54) is a transmembrane protein (glycoprotein) expressed by many cell types, including endothelia and dendritic cells.
-ICAM-1 consists of 505 amino acids, binds to the ligands LFA-1 and Mac-1, both integrins expressed by cytotoxic T lymphocytes.
-This affinity enables various interactions between T lymphocytes and antigen-presenting cells (initiation of the T cell-directed immune response).
-Furthermore, the membrane glycoprotein controls interactions between neutrophil leukocytes and endothelial cells (initiation of inflammatory response - diapedesis of neutrophil leukocytes).
-ICAM-1 is the cellular receptor of most rhinovirus strains and coxsackievirus .
+ICAM-1 (CD54) is a transmembrane protein (glycoprotein) that is expressed by many cell types, including endothelial and dendritic cells.
+ICAM-1 consists of 505 amino acids and binds to the ligands LFA-1 and Mac-1, both integrins expressed by cytotoxic T lymphocytes.
+This affinity enables various interactions between T lymphocytes and antigen-presenting cells (initiation of the T cell-driven immune response).
+Furthermore, the membrane glycoprotein controls interactions between neutrophil leukocytes and endothelial cells (initiation of an inflammatory reaction - diapedesis of neutrophil leukocytes).
+ICAM-1 is the cellular receptor of most rhinovirus strains and Coxsackievirus .

-• ICAM-2(CD102)
+- ICAM-2(CD102)

-• ICAM-3
+- ICAM-3

-• ICAM-4 (CD242)
+- ICAM-4 (CD242)

 have similar functions to ICAM-1 and their production is stimulated by INF gamma or TNF alpha.
-In addition to LFA-1, these CAMs can also bind to complement receptors C3 and C4.
+In addition to LFA-1, these CAMs can also bind to the complement receptors C3 and C4.

 Note(s)This section has been translated automatically.

-A mutation in ICAM1 leads to an increased risk of coronary heart disease.
+A mutation in ICAM-1 leads to an increased risk of coronary heart disease.